valerium-dev/bookworm-db/README.md

-Learning about Goodreads API and recognizing its limitations | 3 hrs | 4.5 hrs Learning about Wikipedia API and its use  | 2.5 hrs | 45 minutes Learning about setting up MongoDB server instance | 3.5 hrs | 2.5 hrs Settuing up a Google Cloud Platform for website hosting | 2.5 hrs | 2 hrs
+Learning about Goodreads API and recognizing its limitations | 3 hrs | 4.5 hrs Learning about Wikipedia API and its use  | 2.5 hrs | 45 minutes Learning about setting up MongoDB server instance | 3.5 hrs | 2.5 hrs Setting up a Google Cloud Platform for website hosting | 2.5 hrs | 2 hrs